 CCMs shall require owners and operators of their fishing vessels authorized to fly their flag operating within the WCPF Convention area, to:

-Maintain a record of the contact details of each crew member’s next of kin or designated contact person before the crew member embarks on a vessel; and
+Maintain a record of the provided contact details of each crew member’s next of kin or designated contact person before the crew member embarks on a vessel; and

-Provide training for all the crew members working on board the vessel, with consideration given to relevant international guidelines and standards, including where applicable, the regulations set out in the Basic Safety Training for all fishing vessel personnel of the International Convention on Standards of Training, Certification and Watchkeeping for Fishing Vessel Personnel (STCW-F).
+Provide onboard safety training and/or instruction for all the crew members working on board the vessel, with consideration given to relevant international guidelines and standards, including where applicable, the regulations set out in the Basic Safety Training for all fishing vessel personnel of the International Convention on Standards of Training, Certification and Watch keeping for Fishing Vessel Personnel (STCW-F).
+Owners and operators are encouraged to coordinate training with crew providers.

 Crew member death, missing or presumed fallen overboard

-In the event a crew member dies, the flag CCM shall require that the operator of the fishing vessel ensures that the body is well-preserved for the purposes of an autopsy, investigation, and repatriation.
+In the event a crew member dies, paragraphs 6(a), (c), (g) and (h) apply and must be reported to the Secretariat.
+Additionally, the flag CCM shall ensure that the operator of the fishing vessel preserves the body for the purposes of an autopsy, investigation, and repatriation.
+Bodies of deceased crew may not be buried at sea.

-In the event that a crew member dies, is missing or presumed fallen overboard, the flag CCM shall ensure that the operator of the fishing vessel:
+In the event that a crew member is missing or presumed fallen overboard, the flag CCM shall ensure that the operator of the fishing vessel:

-immediately ceases all fishing operations;
+[immediately] ceases all fishing operations [as soon as practicable];

-immediately commences search and rescue if the crew member is missing, or presumed fallen overboard, and searches for at least 72 hours unless the crew member is found sooner, or unless instructed by the flag CCM to continue searching;
+immediately notifies the responsible Rescue Coordination Center (RCC) to report the incident time and location and commences search and rescue for at least 72 hours unless the crew member is found sooner, or unless instructed by the flag CCM to continue searching;

 immediately notifies the flag CCM and relevant authorities, crew member’s next of kin or designated contact person, and crew provider if appropriate;